-Dr. John Douglas Leigh was born on the 22nd of August, 1955 in Windsor, Ontario.
-His parents were Cecil and Doreen (Skinner) Leigh.
-Dr. Leigh has an older brother William who has a PhD in Chemistry and is a professor at McMaster University.
-His younger sister Mary has retired from a career at Union Gas in Chatham and his younger brother Robert has a PhD in Theoretical Physics and he is a professor at the University of Illinois.
+Dr. John Douglas Leigh was born in Windsor, Ontario on the 22nd of August, 1955.
+Dr. Lee was the 2nd of 4 children born to Cecil Leigh and the former Doreen Skinner.
+His father worked for Canada Post.
+Dr. Leigh’s older brother Dr. William Leigh has a Ph.D. in Chemistry and is a professor at McMaster University.
+His younger sister Mary Leigh has retired from a career at Union Gas in Chatham and his youngest brother Dr. Robert Leigh, has a Ph.D. in Theoretical Physics and he is a professor at the University of Illinois.

 Dr. Leigh’s family moved from Windsor to Toronto when he was 3 years old.
-He started school at Inglewood Heights Public School in Agincourt and moved to Chatham after completing grade 2 in 1962.
+He started school at Inglewood Heights Public School in Agincourt and moved to Chatham after Dr. John Leigh completed grade 2 in 1962.
 Dr. Leigh attended Queen Elizabeth Public School from grade 3 to grade 8, with a short stint at Sprucedale Public School for grades 5 and 6.
 Dr. Leigh attended John McGregor Secondary School and graduated from grade 13 in 1973.

 Dr. Leigh was accepted at the University of Western Ontario, in London and spent 2 years in a Chemistry program, before starting Medical School in 1975.
 He graduated M.D. in June of 1979.
 Dr. Leigh spent 1 year in a rotating internship at St. Joseph’s Hospital in London.